 Alec also regularly assists the wider team in training, recently assisting in seminars on furlough, metadata, flexible working requests and he also demonstrated a mock trial for ACAS.

-• LG v GCC [2021] – Alec acted for the Claimant in this five-day remote tribunal, on unfair dismissal, Alec was able to deploy his in-depth knowledge of the papers to good effect in cross-examination.
+• Alec acted for the Claimant in this five-day remote tribunal, on unfair dismissal, Alec was able to deploy his in-depth knowledge of the papers to good effect in cross-examination.
+Unfortunately, Alec was unsuccessful at first instance but successfully had the judgment overturned at the Employment Appeal Tribunal on the basis the judgment was deficient in its reasoning.
+The matter was remitted to the ET, enabling the client to achieve a settlement.

 • Court of Protection

-Alec accepts instructions to act on behalf of local authorities, families, the Official Solicitor, Care commissioning Groups, deputies and NHS Trusts in matters involving both welfare and finance.
+Alec accepts instructions to act on behalf of Local Authorities, families, the Official Solicitor, Integrated Care Systems (ICSs), and the Office of the Public Guardian in matters involving both welfare and finance.
 He has been a member of the Court of Protection team since joining Albion Chambers in 2014 and has regularly assisted local authorities, NHS authorities and solicitors’ firms with education and training.

 Alec is known for his ability to assimilate material quickly, build a good rapport with clients and is able to cut to the heart of the issues in the case, in this way he is able to find a route through the case with an eye on avoiding unnecessary costs and delay.

-• BBC v NA Alec represented P in this case which focussed upon the issues raised by the PJ v Welsh Ministers case, before it was heard by the Supreme Court.
+• Alec represented P in this case which focussed upon the issues raised by the PJ v Welsh Ministerscase, before it was heard by the Supreme Court.
 It had been agreed by all parties that P should move to a new placement.
 However, the move was opposed by P’s responsible clinician.
 Following the decision of the SC in PJ however, P was allowed to move.

 Legacy